djerius/MooX-PDL-Role-Proxy/README.md

 Indicate that the next _inplace aware_ operation should be done inplace.
-The object level attribute accessors will be used to store the results (which may be the same piddle).
+The object level attribute accessors will be used to store the results (which may be the same ndarray).
 This will cause [Moo](https://metacpan.org/pod/Moo) triggers, etc to be called.

 It is equivalent to calling